dangalansky/Python-Studies/README.md

 Most of it will be simple and some of it may be incorrect.

-That said, I welcome constructive criticism, corrections as well as anyone to use this infomation as they see fit.
+That said, I welcome constructive criticism and corrections.

+Anyone is welcome to steal, use or otherwise affect the items contained within this repository as they see fit.

 Thank you for taking the time to visit this repository.